 The Preventative and Accessible Traditional Healing mission is to form a space that serves as a community for people interested in engaging with eastern medicine principles (Ayurveda, Traditional Chinese Medicine) as a way to empower themselves through knowledge of preventive medicine, balance, and connection to the natural world.
 The group aims to dispel stigmas surrounding eastern medicine and emphasize the power of symbiosis between eastern and conventional medical practices.

 Public Health Innovation Exchange (PHIX) connects YSPH students into the greater Yale entrepreneurial community and creates a supportive student working group to achieve entrepreneurial success.
 Goals include identifying key public health challenges as project(s) of interest; conceptualizing, pitching, and implementing commercial products; and empowering membership to creatively pursue novel and innovative solutions.

 RHEN at YSPH is a student-led group dedicated to advocating, mobilizing, and organizing around total reproductive healthcare equity on-campus, in the US, and globally.
 We recognize that as future public health professionals, we play a critical role in ensuring reproductive rights, access, and justice for all.
 Through peer-to-peer education, engagement, and action, collaboration with academic and community partners, and learning from the women and femmes of color at the forefront of this movement, we work to progress access to all reproductive healthcare—birth control, abortion, and gender-affirming care included.

 - Student Consulting Group

-The Yale School of Public Health Student Consulting Group provides pro-bono consulting and public health practices to organizations in the Greater New Haven area and beyond, while also creating opportunities for graduate students to advance their education, knowledge, and experience.
+The Yale School of Public Health Student Consulting Group provides pro-bono consulting and public health practice to organizations in the Greater New Haven area and beyond while also creating opportunities for graduate students to advance their education, knowledge, and experience.